manaskamal/XenevaOS/Docs/Development/DriverDevelopment.md

 - ***AuDriverUnload*** - Clears all the resources allocated by the driver and unload it from the Kernel

 See here for a [simple driver example.](../Kernel/Drivers.md#initialization)

+## Memory Management
+Memory Management is very important part of XenevaOS driver development.
+It's the most critical aspect of the system stabiity, as improper handling of memory can lead to severe crashes or unpredicatble behavior.
+Since drivers operate at a low level with direct access to system resources, any mistake in ___Allocation, Deallocation, or Access___ can corrupt kernel memory, causing system instability or event a complete crash.
+Proper use of Physical Memory Allocation/Deallocation and kernel heap Allocation/Deallocation are recommended.
+Memory management are divided into three parts-
+- MMIO memory mapping that maps hardware's physical address to Kernel virtual memory
+- Heap memory management helps allocation and deallocating small objects
+- Physical Memory management helps allocating direct physical memory allocation, as some hardware doesn't understand virtual memory.
+Here, P2V and V2P function plays important role, as kernel is mapped to higher half memory and lower memory mappings are cleared before entering user space.
+Entire physical memory is linearly mapped from 0xFFFF800000000000.

 ## ***TODO***
 _Section describing PCIe management, interrupt handling and synchronization, Memory Management, and Kernel resource allocation will be available soon_